-LONG BEACH, Calif. —Every year, more than 200,000 car accidents take place across the Greater Los Angeles Area.
+Every year, more than six million car accidents take place across the United States.
 These accidents often result in injuries that can range from minor to severe.
-A car accident lawyer in Long Beach says being in a car accident that doesn’t result in injuries can be a difficult life obstacle.
 With injuries, the recovery time is prolonged and can take a drastic toll on your life.
 Just How Long Does It Take To Recover From A Bad Car Accident?

 What are Common Injuries Due to Car Accidents?

 Even the most minor injuries require recovery time.
 Just a small bruise can be painful and take up to two weeks to heal.
-In addition to bruises, a car accident lawyer in Long Beach says other common car accident injuries include:
+In addition to bruises, the experienced team of attorneys at The Barnes Firm have found that other common car accident injuries include: